wujibodie/classical-Chinese-processor/README.md

 The price of the whole process averages around $0.01 per page, and the final results are better than you'll generally find anywhere else for obscure texts, if your scan is good quality.
 It won't give 100% accurate results, but it normally hits 90+% of characters correct in my tests.
 This is generally high enough for the full context to be clear, although you'll want to double check sections that are important to you against the original scan.
 Also, it is possible for whole chunks of text to get corrupted or lost, but this is rare unless the scanned text is in an unusual format or somehow damaged.
 In such cases the damage is normally limited to single pages or less.

-In general the OCR part takes around 1 min per page, while the cleanup is much faster since we can process text chunks in parallel.
-Thus a 500 page book might take several hours to process.
+In the most recent updates I've managed to speed up OCR processing to just a few minutes per bundle of 20-30 pages.
+In general a full book should finish in under half an hour.
 The log will let you know how things are going and roughly how long everything is taking.
-It's normally safe to leave the program alone until it finishes, but you might want to check if any errors pop up.
+It's normally safe to leave the program alone until it finishes, but you might want to keep an eye on it to see if any errors pop up.

-There are various commands listed below to change how it processes your file(s).
+There are various commands listed below to change how the script processes your file(s).
 You can also poke around in the configs inside the .py.

 YOU WILL NEED
 1. AliCloud and DeepSeek API keys, as well as sufficient funds to use them.